 PM: Ammo Dump Ponds

 After dinner, we will take a short drive to Plantation Road.
-This trail is promising for many species of reptiles and amphibians, both day and night.
+This trail is promising for many species of reptiles and amphibians, both diurnal and nocturnal.
 This evening, we will hope for frogs and snakes!
-Tungara Frogs might be seen laying their eggs in the puddles along the road, and other possible sightings include Yellow-spotted Night Lizard, Pug-nosed Treefrogs, Red-eyed Treefrogs, Slender Anoles, Mussuranas and Northern Cat-eyed Snakes.
-After our reptile and amphibian tour, we will head back up to the Canopy Tower for a good night’s sleep.
+Tungara Frogs might be seen laying their eggs in the puddles along the road, and other possible finds include Yellow-spotted Night Lizard, Pug-nosed Treefrogs, Red-eyed Treefrogs, Slender Anoles, Mussuranas and Northern Cat-eyed Snakes.
+After our evening excursion we will head back up to the Canopy Tower for a good night’s sleep.

 Day 3 – June 15, 2020